yannellym/yannellym/README.md

 --->

 <h3>Let's Connect!</h3>
- Whenever I'm not coding, you can find me on Figma designing a new project, learning a new technology, or on twitter/LinkedIn chatting with other devs!
+ Whenever I'm not coding, you can find me playing Piano, learning a new technology, or on twitter/LinkedIn chatting with other devs!

  <br/>
  <br/>